minigans/api-infra-service/gcp/README.md

 The [dns.sh](dns.sh) script was used to set up a public hosted zone (`mini.ping-fuji.com`) on `Google Cloud DNS`.
 This zone is managed by the `external-dns` service running within `Kubernetes`.
-The `cert-manager` service also uses it to solve the ACME challenge from `Letsencrypt` to automatically obtain valid CA certificates for endpoints under this domain.
+The `cert-manager` service also uses it to solve the ACME challenge from `Let's Encrypt` to automatically obtain valid CA certificates for endpoints under this domain.